 Likewise, gentrification and second-home development only substitute one set of landowners for another and, therefore, are not solutions to the problems plaguing rural America, but natural gas development presents real opportunity without taking anything away from the others.
 Natural Gas Now will articulate this perspective.

 Natural Gas Now is owned and managed by Shepstone Management Company, Inc. a planning and research firm that has represented both public and private clients, throughout New York and Pennsylvania, including members of the natural gas, housing and transportation industries.
-The firm has also consulted on projects in California, Maryland, Michigan, North Carolina, New Jersey, Ohio, Vermont, Virginia and West Virginia.
+The firm has also consulted on projects in California, Maryland, Michigan, North Carolina, New Jersey, Ohio, Oklahoma, Vermont, Virginia and West Virginia.

 Contact us here: